BirdeeHub/ExampleKotlinPluginLoader/README.md

 https://github.com/BirdeeHub/ExampleKotlinPluginLoader/tree/main/examplepluginloader/src/main/kotlin/examplepluginloader/Plugger/PluginManager.kt

+If the ONLY reason is Swing, then I guess it is ok.
+But I thought the only reason was swing, and then I improved it, so now I am not sure.

 -------------------------------------------------------------------------------------

 There are only 2 files over about 60 lines.
 And for one of those, you shouldnt need to look at more than the top 45 lines